MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/colons.md

 ## Within sentences

-Use colons sparingly at the end of a statement followed by a second statement that expands on it.
+Use colons sparingly at the end of a statement followed by a second statement that expands on it.<br />
 **Example**
 Microsoft ActiveSync doesn’t recognize this device for one of two reasons: the device wasn't connected properly or the device isn't a